Best practices for the automation of integration testing

 Automation tests are basically code written to test the application code.
 The results from each test for a given test case have to be deterministic all the time.
 Introducing any flow control indicates that different behaviour is expected from an individual test, which shouldn’t be the case.

-Any conditional flow means there is a logic involved expecting different behavior based on different outcomes.
+Any conditional flow means there is a logic involved expecting different behaviour based on different outcomes.

 Any looping involved would mean the same set of steps are being executed multiple times, which is the opposite of best practice #3.
 Not to mention, any logic for flow control will create the need for testing it which defies the purpose of automation testing.